PikachuPenial/Titanmod/PATCHNOTES.md

 - Apex Legends

 **>MAPS**
+*NEW MAPS*
+- Shoot House

 **>BALANCE**

 **>QOL & BUG FIXES**
+- The order of weapons on the weapon selector have been reversed to better represent the new quick switch setting (Primary > Secondary > Melee)

 - Removed Main Menu music (was disliked by players)

 - Added various HUD editor options related to objective-based gamemodes